Polio eradication: 2016–2020

-2020

-There were 140 reported WPV1 paralysis cases with onset in 2020, in Afghanistan and Pakistan.
-There were over 1000 reported cases caused by both continuing and novel outbreaks of cVDPV2 across twenty-four countries, and for cVDPV1, 31 cases in Yemen, two in Madagascar, and single cases in Malaysia and Mozambique. cVDPV was also detected in several additional countries with no diagnosed polio cases.
-While in the past cVDPV outbreaks tended to remain localized, significant international spread of these strains is now being observed.

-In March, the GPEI announced that it had a moral imperative to redeploy some of its anti-polio resources against the COVID-19 pandemic, and recognized that the pandemic would affect its efforts at eradicating polio.
-They recommended that all mass vaccination efforts, both routine nationwide vaccination campaigns and cleanup vaccination targeted at outbreaks, be postponed for several months even though this risks severe detrimental effects on eradication efforts, finding themselves "caught between two terrible situations".
-Pakistan announced the restart of their polio vaccination campaigns in July, after their COVID numbers dropped.
-Subsequent statistical analysis indicated that the COVID pandemic would also result in decreases of more than 30% globally in both AFP and environmental surveillance, with only 53% of 43 priority countries meeting their surveillance targets in 2020.
+In March 2020, the GPEI announced polio eradication resources were being redeployed against the COVID-19 pandemic, recognizing that this would adversely affect its efforts at eradicating polio.
+All vaccination efforts, both routine and targeted, were postponed for several months, with staff reassigned to COVID-19 control.
+Subsequent statistical analysis indicated that the COVID pandemic resulted in decreases of more than 30% globally in both AFP and environmental surveillance, with only 23 of 43 priority countries meeting their surveillance targets for 2020.
+Additional challenges were a conspiracy theory circulating on social media claiming that the polio vaccine contained coronavirus, and moves by President Donald Trump of the United States to cut funding for the World Health Organization.

-In June, Nigeria was removed from the list of countries with endemic wild poliovirus, leaving only Pakistan and Afghanistan.
-Two months later, the Africa Regional Certification Commission, an independent body appointed by the World Health Organization, declared the African continent free of wild poliovirus.
+Nigeria was removed from the list of countries with endemic wild poliovirus in June 2020, four years after the last recorded case in the Northern State of Borno in 2016.
+Two months later, the World Health Organization declared the African continent free of wild poliovirus.
 This certification came after extensive assessments of the certifications of National Polio Certification Commissions (NCCs) and confirmation that at least 95% of Africa's population had been immunised.
-WHO Director-General Tedros Adhanom called it a "great day... but not the end of polio", as there remain major continuing outbreaks of the vaccine derived poliovirus in West Africa and Ethiopia in addition to wild cases in Afghanistan and Pakistan.
+WHO Director-General Tedros Adhanom called it a "great day... but not the end of polio", as there remain major continuing outbreaks of vaccine-derived poliovirus in West Africa and Ethiopia in addition to wild cases in Afghanistan and Pakistan.

-Two additional challenges were a conspiracy theory circulating on social media claiming that the polio vaccine contained coronavirus, and moves by President Donald Trump of the United States to cut funding for the World Health Organization.
+Over 1,000 cases of cVDPV2 were reported in 2020 across twenty-four countries, caused by both continuing and novel outbreaks, with 31 additional cases of cVDPV1 and environmental detection in several additional countries with no diagnosed polio cases.
+While in the past cVDPV outbreaks tended to be localized, significant international spread was observed of these strains.